 Some of the most popular health and safety signs can be placed into these categories.
 Prohibition signs, mandatory signs, hazard signs, warning signs, floor signs and exit signs.
 Here are a few of the most common health and safety signs you’re likely to come across on a daily basis.

-Like the name implies, these health and safety signs are use to prohibit a person from carrying out a certain action for example the no admittance safety sign is used to tell employees or visitors that they should not go beyond a certain point.
-There signs are usually red and white like the examples below.
+As the name implies, these health and safety signs are used to prohibit a person from carrying out a certain action for example the no admittance safety sign is used to tell employees or visitors that they should not go beyond a certain point.
+These signs are usually red and white like the examples below.

 Safe Condition Signs